LIBERATING FOOTBALL TRAVEL

 East End Park/Natália Jánossy

 Athletic had won the Scottish Cup thanks to a brace from Pat Gardner, who had followed manager Farm from Raith the year before.
-Farm, a former goalkeeper of Matthews Final fame down south, returned to Raith in 1970 and Dunfermline soon tumbled back to the second flight then, touching untold depths, the third.
+Farm, a former goalkeeper of Matthews Final fame down south, returned to Raith in 1970.
+Dunfermline soon tumbled back to the second flight then, touching untold depths, the third.

 Almost single-handedly, former Pars defender Jim Leishman reversed the decade of decline, managing the club through three straight promotions in the mid-1980s and raising gates nearly tenfold.
 He also bought Hungarian international midfielder István Kozma for more than £500,000, a club record.
 Leishman’s controversial departure in 1990 saw thousands march in protest.

-Leishman return to coaching and managerial positions at East End Park through the 2000s and remains the club’s honorary director.
+Leishman returned to coaching and managerial positions at East End Park through the 2000s and became the club’s honorary director.
 He also stepped in when the club faced complete disaster in 2013.
 Ironically, with goals from Stevie Crawford, the Pars had all but outshone the great side of 50 years before when they finished sixth, then fifth, then fourth in the Premiership, also reaching the Scottish Cup final of 2004.

 East End Park/Natália Jánossy

-A one-season stint in the top tier in 2011-12 did little to assuage the club’s significant debts, unpaid salary backlog and due back taxes.
+A one-season stint in the top tier in 2011-12 did little to assuage the club’s significant debts, unpaid salary backlog and overdue back taxes.
 Dunfermline went into administration and were subsequently docked 15 points.

 On the plus side, a grassroots campaign saved the club and a supporters’ trust took over the reins.
 The departure of so many players allowed the likes of striker Faissal El Bakhtaoui to shine, and the French-Moroccan’s hatfuls of goals in 2015-16 helped the Pars regain a Championship position.